-MICP Action: NASO directed the member to the NASO website - www.naso.org - and the Tax Tips found there.
+MICP ACTION: NASO directed the member to the NASO app to the free Tax Guide.

-Resolution: The member found the officiating-specific answers on the NASO site, saving time and money.
+RESOLUTION: The member found the officiating-specific answers on the NASO app, saving time and money.

 Association Money

 Our local association officers are not revealing the association's financial statements.
 What should the membership do?